AMLEGALS

 The DPDPA applies to every rupee of it that touches personal data.

 Global Capability Centres are the operational backbone of the world's largest enterprises.
-Google's Bengaluru campus builds products used by billions.
-JPMorgan's Mumbai hub processes trading data across global markets.
-Accenture's Indian operations serve clients in 120+ countries.
+A single GCC campus in Bengaluru builds products used by billions.
+A Mumbai hub processes trading data across global markets.
+Operations in Hyderabad serve clients in 120+ countries.
 They route personal data through a dozen jurisdictions before lunch.
 The DPDPA does not care about your global privacy programme.
 It asks one question: what did you build for India?

 01